Repair and Leasing Scheme

 Repaying the cost of repairs

-The local authority or AHB is responsible for internal maintenance and repairs during the term of the lease.
-At the end of the term, the property will be returned to you in good repair, except for fair wear and tear.
+If you have agreed a lease agreement the local authority or AHB is responsible for internal maintenance and repairs during the term of the lease.
+And at the end of the term, the property will be returned to you in good repair, except for fair wear and tear.